lowrycito/handbook/pages/study-manual-general-handbook-24.md

 ### Identifying Opportunities for Service Missionaries

-The bishop, stake president, and service missionary counsel together to identify local opportunities to serve.
-For young service missionaries, a service mission leader and the missionary’s parents or guardians participate in the discussion.
+For senior service missionaries, the bishop, stake president, and missionaries counsel together to identify local opportunities to serve.

-Opportunities for young service missionaries are identified after they are called to serve.
-Opportunities for senior service missionaries may be identified before or after they are called.
+For young service missionaries, the service mission leaders identify appropriate service opportunities.
+The missionary’s parents or guardians generally participate in the discussion.

 Service may be provided in person or remotely using technology.
 Leaders may use the following resources to find information about service opportunities: